elegant-scipy/elegant-scipy/markdown/ch7.markdown

 ## Optimization in SciPy: `scipy.optimize`

 In the rest of this chapter, we are going to use SciPy's `optimize` module to align two images.
-Applications of image alignment or *registration* include panorama stitching, combination of multi-modal brain scans, super-resolution imaging, and, in astronomy, object denoising (noise reduction) through the combination of multiple exposures.
+Applications of image alignment, or *registration*, include panorama stitching, combination of brain scans, super-resolution imaging, and, in astronomy, object denoising (noise reduction) through the combination of multiple exposures.